Improved Contextual Recognition In Automatic Speech Recognition Systems By Semantic Lattice Rescoring: Methodology

-converted to log-likelihoods to be combined with the original lattice scores.
+The scores from the neural LM are converted to log-likelihoods to be combined with the original lattice scores.
 Once we have the lattice paths re-scored using the neural LM and have converted the scores to log-likelihoods, we combine these scores with the original lattice scores.
 This step helps integrate the language model probabilities into the lattice.

 By combining these scores, the lattice paths that were previously assigned lower scores by the ASR system but have higher probabilities according to the LM are promoted, resulting in a better transcription of the input audio than the original input.